rebelsky/sams-assorted-musings-reflections/nystrom.md

 [5] Jennelle tells me that if you ask good questions and give the alum time to talk, they really will talk for awhile [6].

-[6] And the last time she visited my class, she illustrated that exact point.
+[6] The last time she visited my class, she illustrated that exact point.
+(And then commented on having done so.)

 [7] At the time, it was the Wilson Program.
 But we've become a center since then.